gnrlbzik/ai-guidelines/coding-projects-ai-guidelines.md

 ## 9. Error Response Protocol

 When encountering build errors or technical issues:

-1. **PAUSE**: Do not immediately start fixing
+1. **PAUSE**: Do not immediately start fixing.
-2. **ANALYZE**: Understand the root cause completely
+2. **ANALYZE**: Understand the root cause completely.
-3. **REPORT**: Present the analysis to the user
+3. **REPORT**: Present the analysis to the user.
-4. **PROPOSE**: Offer specific options with trade-offs
+4. **PROPOSE**: Offer specific options with trade-offs.
-5. **WAIT**: Get explicit approval before proceeding
+5. **WAIT**: Get explicit approval before proceeding.

 ---

 ## 10. Request Type Classification

 All user requests fall into one of three categories.
-The AI must classify the request and respond accordingly:
+The AI must classify the request and respond accordingly.

 ### Category A: Analysis/Information Requests

-**Indicators**: "Can you...", "What would...", "How would...", "What changes...", "What's the impact...", "Show me...", "Explain...", "Review..."
+**Indicators**: "Can you...", "What would...", "How would...", "What changes...", "What's the impact...", "Show me...", "Explain...", "Review [existing state]" or similar phrasing without follow-on actions.

 **Response Pattern**:

-1. Gather context and analyze
+1. Gather context and analyze.
-2. Present findings, options, or current state
+2. Present findings, options, or current state.
-3. **STOP** - Do not execute changes
+3. **STOP** - Do not execute changes.
-4. Wait for explicit approval before proceeding to implementation
+4. Wait for explicit approval before proceeding to implementation.

-**Example**: "Can you populate each locale file with missing data?"
-- ✅ DO: Analyze files, identify missing data, present summary of what would be changed
-- ❌ DON'T: Start editing files immediately
+**Special Case – “Review” Requests**:

+“Review…” followed by a noun or phrase indicating existing material (e.g., “Review the code”, “Review the API design”) is an **analysis-only** request.

+“Review and [action]” or “Review then [action]” is treated as an **execution** request under Section 16.
+Example: “Review and refactor the module” → requires plan + approval before execution.

 ### Category B: Execution Requests (Explicit)

-**Indicators**: "Populate...", "Update...", "Fix...", "Implement...", "Add...", "Remove...", "Change...", "Refactor..."
+**Indicators**: "Populate...", "Update...", "Fix...", "Implement...", "Add...", "Remove...", "Change...", "Refactor...".

 **Response Pattern**:

-1. Gather context and analyze
+1. Gather context and analyze.
-2. Present full summary of intended changes (affected files, scope, rationale)
+2. Present full summary of intended changes (affected files, scope, rationale).
-3. **STOP** - Wait for explicit approval
+3. **STOP** - Wait for explicit approval.
-4. Only execute after receiving explicit confirmation
+4. Only execute after receiving explicit confirmation.

-**Example**: "Update all locale files with missing data"
-- ✅ DO: Present plan, list all files to be changed, show what data will be added
-- ❌ DON'T: Execute without explicit approval

 ### Category C: Continuation/Approval Requests

-**Indicators**: "Approved", "Proceed", "Execute", "Go ahead", "Yes", "Confirmed", "Let's do it", "Make the changes"
+**Indicators**: "Approved", "Proceed with plan", "Execute step [X]".

 **Response Pattern**:

-1. Execute the previously presented plan
+1. Execute the previously presented plan.
-2. Provide confirmation of completion
+2. Provide confirmation of completion.
-3. Report any issues encountered
+3. Report any issues encountered.

-**Exception**: If the request is ambiguous or doesn't clearly reference a previously presented plan, treat as Category A and ask for clarification.
+**Note:** Phrases like “yes”, “sounds good”, “go ahead”, “let’s do it”, “confirmed”, “proceed” (without “with plan”) are **not** approval.
+See *Execution Safeguards → Literal Approval Parsing*.

 ---

-## 12-A. Mixed-Verb Requests
+## 11. Mixed-Verb Requests

 When an analysis phrase (e.g., "Can you...", "Would you...") is immediately followed by an **action verb** (e.g., populate, update, fix, modify, create, generate):